 This should include a list of all courses taught, presented in tabular form, with numbers of credits, numbers of students in each course, number of contact hours, and grade distribution for each course.
 Courses for which the candidate served as course director should be clearly indicated.
 Also relevant is any role the candidate has played in curriculum innovation and development.
-Teaching activity should be summarized in tabular form as shown in the examples below.
+Teaching activity should may be summarized in tabular form as shown in the examples.
+An example is given below.